Irish Vital Records

 also in Church of Notre Dame, chapel of Blandelin a cabinet with shields: 1st shield Preston; 2nd shield Fitzwilliam (not the viscounts of Ireland), 3rd shield Geraldyn, 4th shield Finglas; epitaph on cabinet: Van Mher Jan Antoine PRESTON, Viscounte de Tarrach (with pedigree and notes)

-- De Morphy family, Don Joan de Morphy 'iersche infanterie' (arms and footnotes); further inscription for De Morpny in the Cathedral of St. Donat (p.484)
+- DE MORPHY family, Don Joan DE MORPHY 'iersche infanterie' (arms and footnotes); further inscription for DE MORPHY in the Cathedral of St. Donat (p.484)

 Church of St. Jaques:

-mention of Lieutenant-Colonel Mathew Hore of Shandon, Co.
+- mention of Lieut-Col. Mathew HORE of Shandon, Co.
 Waterford, M.P. in 1689 whose dau.
-Maria Hore was wife of John Nicholas Porter
+Maria HORE was wife of John Nicholsas PORTER

 in the Church of the English Austin Nuns: